 - Heat in 30 second bursts in the microwave, stirring well between heatings.
 (Should only take about 60-90 seconds)

-- Once melted and smooth and thoroughly combined, place in butter and stir until melted and smooth.
+- Once melted and smooth and thoroughly combined, add butter, vanilla and a pinch of salt (otpional) and whisk until melted and smooth.

 Karen